ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

         Key label must have a private key associated with it.

-        *label* can be a maximum of 64 characters.
+        :emphasis:`label` can be a maximum of 64 characters.

         Maps to KEYLAB1 on z/OS.